StenlyTU/LFCS-official/stuff/OperationofRunningSystems.md

 ***Systemd commands:***

-* `systemctl get-default` - It shows default target
+* `systemctl get-default` - It shows default target.

-* `systemctl list-units --type target --all` - It shows all available targets
+* `systemctl list-units --type target --all` - It shows all available targets.

-* `systemctl set-default multi-user.target` - Set multi-user target as default
+* `systemctl set-default multi-user.target/runlevel3` - Set multi-user target as default.

 ***Change target at boot time:***

-* If during boot ESC is pressed the grub2 prompt will be showed
+* If during boot ESC is pressed the grub2 prompt will be showed.

-* Highlight a kernel and press 'e'
+* Highlight a kernel and press 'e'.

 * Now is it possible to modify the boot parameter used to load the kernel.

-  **NOTE**: the changes are not persistent
+  **NOTE**: the changes are not persistent!

   E.g `systemd.unit=emergency.target` can be added to boot system in emergency mode.
 NOTE: in this modality disk is mounted read only, to mount it read/write, after boot execute `mount`
   `-o remount,rw /`